 PIN IT FOR LATER

-First off, I must say lunch with my kids is very different than lunch with my husband home.
+First off, I must say lunch with my kids is very different than lunch when my husband is home.
 My husband isn’t picky and never complains about what I cook, but there are certain “kid meals” I just wouldn’t make when he is home.

 I am a stay-at-home mom, so most of our lunches are eaten at home, though I do think all of these would be fine for a packed lunch if your child is in school.

 For lunches, I like to stick to easy and lots of vegetables.
-I am not opposed to meat at every meal, but try to stick to meat once a day just to save on the grocery bill.
+I am not opposed to meat at every meal, but I try to stick to meat once a day just to save on the grocery bill.

 This isn’t set in stone, and we do have plenty of lunches with meat.